rokucommunity/rokucommunity.github.io/src/pages/whats-new/2023-11-November.md

 ## Testing auto-enabled debug protocol on 12.5 devices
 <!-- 2023-11-06 (for v2.45.0 released on 2023-11-06), https://github.com/RokuCommunity/vscode-brightscript-language/pull/517 -->

-We ran a test this month to try out the debug protocol to a large portion of our userbase.
+We ran a test this month to try out the debug protocol to a large portion of our user base.
 The test ran for about 4 weeks to see what issues were uncovered.
 We were hoping that if the test went smoothly then we'd leave this feature enabled indefinitely.
 However, we discovered several issues as a result of this test, so the default debugger has been restored to telnet.

  Here's how the test worked:
  Set `enableDebugProtocol` to `true` for any debug session started on a device running RokuOS 12.5 or greater that didn't explicitly define `enableDebugProtocol`.
 We notified the user that we enabled the protocol, but we still gave them an option for using telnet instead.
 We hoped that most users would still choose to test out the debug protocol because it _will_ become the default debug mode some time in the future.